 Our management strategy for Patterson Lakes consists of user-pays pricing for capital and operating related services in the tidal waterways communities and the Quiet Lake communities of Lake Legana and Lake Illawong.

-Prices charged to individual properties will depend on type of mooring allocation residents hold.
+Prices charged to individual properties will depend on type of mooring allocation that residents hold.
 All residents with a mooring allocation will be charged annual maintenance costs.
-The following charges are applied and itemised on your water bill from South East Water, starting 1 July 2019.
+The following charges are applied and itemised on your water bill from South East Water, starting 1 July 2020.